telerik/ajax-docs/api/server/Telerik.Web.UI/RibbonBarMenuItem.md

 ## Properties

+###  CommandArgument `String`

+Gets or sets an optional parameter passed to the Command event along with the associated CommandName.

-###  ParentItem `RibbonBarMenuItem`
+###  CommandName `String`

-Gets the parent item of the menu item.
-Returns null if the parent is the menu itself.
+Gets or sets the command name associated with the MenuItem that is passed to the Command event.

 ###  Container `IRibbonBarSubComponent`

 Gets or sets the container.

-###  RibbonBar `RadRibbonBar`

-Gets a reference to the RibbonBar instance.

-#### Remarks
-Use the property to get the RibbonBar instance.

-###  ParentWebControl `WebControl`

-Gets or sets the parent web control.

-###  ImageUrl `String`

-Gets or sets the image's URL of the item, used when it's enabled.

-#### Remarks
-Use the ImageUrl property to specify a custom image that will be
-            	used when the item is enabled.

 ###  DisabledImageUrl `String`